-Information received by SC: Date: Time completed: From whom: Any advice sought, if applicable Date: Time completed: Source of advice: name/organisation: Advice Advice received: Advice received about informing parents or in the case of adults, seeking consent/capacity1: Initial Assessment of concern following advice 2 Action taken with Date: Time completed: By whom: reasons recorded (e.g. Referral Referra erral To whom completed, Signpo gnposting to other community resources monitoring advice Pastoral Care and other support from church given to appropriate staff, CAF etc) Ongoi ng Monitoring Parent/carer informed?
-Y Who spoken to: Date: Time: By whom: N Detail reason : Any other relevant information Name of Safeguarding Coordinator: Signa ature:
+Information Date: Time completed: From whom:

+received by SC:

+Any advice Date: Time completed: Source of advice:

+sought, if name/organisation:

+applicable

+Advice received:

+۸ مارین an managha an in the access of

+Advice received about informing parents or in the case of

+adults, seeking consent/capacity:

+Initial Assessment

+of concern

+following advice 2

+Action taken with Date: te: Time completed: By whom:

+reasons recorded

+(e.g. Referral Referral To whom

+completed, Signposting to other community resources

+monitoring advice

+given to Pastoral Care and other support from church

+appropriate staff, . actor at Sand and Sand Sapport Horri Graffer

+CAF etc) Ongoing Monitoring

+Chigoling Monitoring

+Parent/carer Υ Who Date: Time: By whom:

+informed? spoken to:

+N Detail reasor 1:

+Any other relevant

+information

+Name of Signature:

+Safeguarding

+Coordinator:

-OVERVIEW OF ACTIONS3:
+OVERVIEW OF ACTIONS:

 S.No.
-Date Outcome (if known) Service currently involved Ongoing support offered by church (this can include monitoring)- include dates 1.
+Date Outcome (if Service Ongoing support offered by church known) currently (this can include monitoring)- include involved dates 1.